 District Captain West (DCAPT-W)

 Division 15 in northwest Florida has expertise in providing on the water support to Coast Guard Station Yankeetown whose area of responsibility includes long winding rivers and the treacherous waters of the Gulf of Mexico.
 The division’s geographical area includes large rural areas as well as towns and cities including Gainesville and Ocala.
-The Division Commander, Andy Render, is in his second year providing leadership to Division 15’s five flotillas and over 210 active members.
+The Division Commander, Ray O’Connell, the prior Division Vice Commander now provides leadership in his first term, to Division 15’s five flotillas and nearly 170 active members.

-Division 11 covers the area of responsibility of Coast Guard Station Sand Key located in Clearwater.
+Division 11 covers the area of responsibility of Coast Guard Station Sand Key locatedin Clearwater.
 This active division is focused on operations including training support to both Coast Guard Air Station Clearwater and Station Sand Key.
-Jesse Scott is in his second year as Division Commander providing leadership to over 270 active members in six flotillas in Division 11.
+Leslie Long who has recently served as the Division Vice Commander, is currently serving her first year as the Division Commander providing leadership to over 220 active members within six flotillas of Division 11.

 Division 7 covers the Tampa-St Petersburg area including much of Tampa Bay.
-Terry Hershman, in his first year as Division Commander, leads this dynamic division which assists Coast Guard Station St. Petersburg in Tampa Bay port security and is the lead division each year in providing on-the-water support for the Gasparilla Invasion of Tampa.
-The division has approximately 315 active members in six flotillas.
+Terry Hershman, now in his second year as Division Commander, leads this dynamic division which assists Coast Guard Station St. Petersburg in Tampa Bay port security and is the lead division each year in providing on-the-water support for the Gasparilla Invasion of Tampa.
+The division has more than 300 active members in six flotillas.

 Division 8, located South of Tampa Bay, includes Sarasota and serves the area of responsibility of Coast Guard Station Cortez.
 Division 8 reaches from South Tampa Bay on the north to Boca Grande Pass on the south.
-Braxton Ezell is the Division Commander and leads this division which excels in all areas of Recreational Boating Safety as well as operations.
-The Division has six flotillas and nearly 270 active members.
+Braxton Ezell is the current Division Commander, now in his second term, and leads this division which excels in all areas of Recreational Boating Safety as well as operations.
+The Division has six flotillas and more than 250 active members.

-Division 9, our largest and southern most Division, serves Coast Guard Station Fort Myers Beach and the Southwest Florida boating public.
-Division 9 provides administrative support and training to nine flotillas located across a geographic area that extends from the Gulf of Mexico on the west to Lake Okeechobee on the east, and from Cape Haze on the north to the Thousand Islands on the south.
-Tom Bamford is in his second year as Division Commander and provides leadership of this large and active Division comprised of over 450 Auxiliarists.
+Division 9, our largest and southern most Division, serves Coast Guard Station Fort Myers Beach, the Marine Safety Detachment Fort Myers, and the Southwest Florida boating public.
+Division 9 provides administrative support and training to nine flotillas located across a geographic area that extends from the Gulf of Mexico on the west to Lake Okeechobee on the east; and from Cape Haze on the north to the Ten Thousand Islands on the south.
+Doug Donovan, the former Division Vice Commander, is beginning his first year as Division Commander and is charged with the leadership of this large and active Division comprised of over 400 Auxiliarists.

-The United States Coast Guard Auxiliary, the non-military component of the United States Coast Guard, was founded in 1939 by an Act of Congress as the US Coast Guard Reserve and re-designated the Coast Guard Auxiliary in 1941.
+The United States Coast Guard Auxiliary, the uniformed civilian volunteer organization, is the non-military component of the United States Coast Guard.
+The Coast Guard Auxiliary was founded in 1939 by an Act of Congress as the U.S. Coast Guard Reserve and re-designated the Coast Guard Auxiliary in 1941.
+The U.S. Coast Guard and the U.S. Coast Guard Auxiliary operate within the U.S. Department of Homeland Security.

 Please check the Division and Flotilla website links provided at this site for additional information.